kaoudis/vulnparty-js/doc/vulns.md

 This endpoint relies on a vulnerable version of the `private-ip` JS package.
 It also does some entirely inappropriate things when returning error responses.

 #### What is private-ip?
-`private-ip`'s interface is designed to the question of whether an IP address is private or public.
+`private-ip`'s interface is designed to answer the question of whether an IP address should be considered private or public.
+It functions as a somewhat rudimentary allowlist/denylist, or could be used as a component of a more finely grained allow/deny policy.

 #### References
 - https://github.com/frenchbread/private-ip